acitd/orm/query-builder.md

 # Database access
-When we want to execute a query from the entity class there are 3 ways to choose the database.
+When we want to execute a query from the entity class there are 3 ways to select the database.

 ## 1. Schema Access
 In this case the the choosen database is defined in the schema.